 - If the blockage is not in the City's sanitary sewer main, the property owner is responsible for clearing any blockages within the sanitary service connection or the building sewer.
 In this situation, contact a plumber or licensed technician.

-If you require assistance call the City at 250-561-7600.
+If additional assistance is needed, call the City at 250-561-7600.

 Find out how to